 - Strategy: What’s the exit strategy?

 Note that an exit is not always a full sale.
-It can also be seen as positioning the site to be taken over by a team of VAs, hiring a dedicated operator, or selling off majority equity to take “chips off the table”.
+It can also be seen as positioning the site to be taken over by a team of VAs, hiring a website operator, or selling off majority equity to take “chips off the table”.
 This will free up your time and provide a cash influx for your next project.

 Takeaway: Before building or acquiring, keep an idea of the Timeline, Monetary, and Strategic goals for an exit.

 2️⃣ Stage 2: Stabilization (2-4 weeks)

 There is a time period post-acquisition where the site needs to be stabilized.
 A change in ownership means a change in processes and structure.

 Immediately after purchasing a site, I spend a few weeks fixing the site.
 This includes:

 - Improving site structure